kishorekrrish/sfdc-website/_posts/2019-12-08-workflow-in-salesforce.md

 ***Activate the Workflow Rule***
 Activate the workflow rule for automating the tasks for your user.
 ![Activate workflow rule]({{ site.url }}/assets/images/workflow/workflow-activate.png)

+If you find this article useful, please let me know in the comments below.
+Write to me about your favourite automation tool in salesforce.